 The cold laser was little known 15 years ago.
 Yet it is becoming an excellent adjunctive treatment for pain with FDA approval.

-There is lots of exciting new research that backs many “holistic” approaches.
-And it is my hope that these allopathic approaches will find a strong foothold in traditional medicine in the coming years.
+Lots of exciting new research backs many “holistic” approaches.
+It is my hope that these allopathic approaches will gain a strong foothold in traditional medicine over the coming years.